ht0324/ht0324.github.io/_posts/2025-04-20-neural-language.md

 ### A Historical Aside: Parallel Processing with CPUs

 What also caught my eye was the extensive discussion on parallelizing the training process.
-Remember, this was 2003 – widespread GPU computing for ML wasn't a thing yet.
+Remember, this was 2003 when widespread GPU computing for ML wasn't a thing yet.
 They detail their efforts using **parameter-parallel processing** across multiple CPUs (up to 64 Athlon processors in their cluster!).
 They discuss asynchronous updates and communication overhead (MPI).
 It feels like they were laying the conceptual groundwork for the kind of massive parallelization (now mostly on GPUs/TPUs) that is essential for training today's large models.

 ### Lasting Impact

-While the specific MLP architecture used in the paper is rudimentary now, the core ideas – tackling the curse of dimensionality with learned distributed representations, enabling generalization through semantic similarity in embedding space, and the need for end-to-end training – remain absolutely central to modern NLP and deep learning.
-Reading this paper felt like seeing a lighthouse beam cutting through the dark, clearly illuminating the path forward for the entire field.
-It truly helped define the paradigm we're still working within.
+While the specific MLP architecture used in the paper is rudimentary now, the core ideas, tackling the curse of dimensionality with learned distributed representations, enabling generalization through semantic similarity in embedding space, and the need for end-to-end training, remain central to modern NLP and deep learning.
+Reading this paper felt like a clear early articulation that illuminated the path forward for the field.
+It helped define the paradigm we're still working within.